 Chewing well is one of the most impactful and simple ways to improve your digestion quickly.
 If you want to take your dining experience to the next level consider mindful eating.

 - Food combining.
 If you are prone to gas and bloating I’m about to change your world.
 There is a lot I can say here but I’m going to keep it as short as possible since we have more info to address; if you’d like to hear more about food combining tell me in the comments below.

-In short this method had been used, and studied since at least 1902; it can give you better digestion, more energy and even help you lose weight (if you have excess body fat).
+In short this method has been used and studied since at least 1902; it can give you better digestion, more energy, and even help you lose weight (if you have excess body fat).
 In short, certain foods should not be eaten together because they are digested differently in the body due to their concentrations.
-Human bodies cannot handle the poor combinations and food begins to putrefy in your gut, hello flatulence and heartburn.
-Some of the biggest offenders includes mixing protein and starches, like meat and potatoes, or eating fruit with anything else besides other fruit.
+Human bodies cannot handle the poor combinations, and food begins to putrefy in your gut, hello flatulence and heartburn.
+Some of the biggest offenders include mixing protein and starches, like meat and potatoes, or eating fruit with anything else besides other fruit.

 Fruits digest very quickly, within 20-30 min, however if you eat other foods like proteins, fats, or starches that can take hours to digest with fruit that wants to digest quickly your stomach will ferment the food and make the entire meal acidic.

 Here is the quick guide to food combining, this chart has been adapted from Kimberly Snyder’s The Beauty Detox Solution book.
 My favorite read on food combining is Fit For Life by Harvey and Marilyn Diamond.